-- MD, Medicine, Duke University School of Medicine
+- M.D., Medicine, Duke University School of Medicine

-- MMSc, Clinical Investigation, Harvard Medical School
+- M.MSc, Clinical Investigation, Harvard Medical School

-- AB, English Literature, Georgetown University
+- A.B., English Literature, Georgetown University

-- Resident, Internal Medicine, LDS Hospital
+- Residency, Internal Medicine, LDS Hospital

-- Chief resident, Internal Medicine, University of Utah Affiliated Hospitals
+- Chief Resident, Internal Medicine, University of Utah Affiliated Hospitals

-- Fellow, HIV Research, Massachusetts General Hospital
+- Fellowship, HIV Research, Massachusetts General Hospital

 Areas of expertise